Postpartum Essentials for Mom That You Can’t Live Without!

 If you have a two story house you might consider getting two.
 You can keep one in the upstairs bathroom and one in the downstairs bathroom for quick relief when you need it!

-Depends: Sexy, I know.
-But these disposable undies are definitely postpartum essentials for moms.
+Depends: These disposable undies are definitely postpartum essentials for moms.
 They are soft and comfy, and catch all the postpartum bleeding without you having to worry about ruining any underwear that you like.

 Nursing Postpartum Essentials for Moms